CRImier/micropython-ttgo-wristband/README.md

 - VBAT ADC
 - VBUS ADC
 - Charging detection
+- MPU-9250
+- RTC - no lib brought in, but it's query-able over I2C alright (use [this](https://github.com/lewisxhe/PCF8563_PythonLibrary/)?)

-Not yet working (code not written/not yet tested/imperfect):
+Not yet fully working (code not written/not yet tested/imperfect):

 - Properly bringing out the display from low-power mode after deepsleep without a hardware reset of the display
 - Bringing up the display after a Ctrl+D soft reset (is brought up from power-on reset and from deepsleep reset)
-- MPU-9250
-- RTC
+- Some GPIOs might not be brought into/from deepsleep correctly.
+This might be causing the two previous problems.

 - `main.py`
   - My current `main.py` file